hyperledgerkochi/KochiOrgBook/docs/gf_info/sub_projects.md

 ## KOBDflow

 It is the decentralized workflow application for KOB.
 It provides a mechanism to consume various services available.
+It gives the user's a pictorial view on how a particular credential can be achieved.

 [Link to repo](https://github.com/hyperledgerkochi/KOBDflow)
 ***